Deploy Spring Boot Applications With More Confidence and Fewer Regressions

 Your The Course Instructor:

-He started teaching Java topics on YouTube in 2018 and is writing content about the Java ecosystem on his blog since 2017.
+I'm teaching Java topics on YouTube since 2018 and I'm writing content about the Java ecosystem on my blog since 2017.

-More than 10.000 course students have enrolled for his online courses.
-Besides that, he's also actively helping developers on Stack Overflow with their questions around testing Java applications.
+More than 10.000 course students have enrolled in my online courses.
+Besides that, I'm also actively helping developers on Stack Overflow (10k+ reputation) with their questions around testing Java applications.

 Here’s What People Are Saying About the Course Instructor